Diocese of Fall River

-The Diocese of Fall River (Dioecesis Riverormensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in southeastern Massachusetts in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Boston.

-The mother church of the diocese is St. Mary's Cathedral in Fall River.
-The patron saint of the diocese is Mary, mother of Jesus.
-The current bishop as of 2025 is Edgar Moreira da Cunha.
+The Diocese of Fall River (Dioecesis Riverormensis) is a diocese of the Catholic Church in southeastern Massachusetts in the United States.
+It is a suffragan diocese of the metropolitan Archdiocese of Boston.
+The mother church is St. Mary's Cathedral in Fall River.
+The bishop is Edgar Moreira da Cunha.

 Diocesan statistics

 The Diocese of Fall River spans Barnstable, Bristol, Dukes, and Nantucket Counties.
 It also includes the towns of Marion, Mattapoisett, and Wareham along the coast of Plymouth County.
 The diocese covers Cape Cod and the islands of Martha's Vineyard and Nantucket.

-The diocese in 2013 included 147 parish priests, 90 permanent deacons, 16 religious brothers and 295 religious sisters.
-It had 96 parishes, 11 missions, a health care center, and five nursing homes.
-The total Catholic population of the diocese was approximately 313,115.

 History

 1700 to 1808

 Before the American Revolution, the British Province of Massachusetts Bay, which included southern Massachusetts and Cape Cod, had enacted laws prohibiting the practice of Catholicism in the colony.
 It was even illegal for a priest to reside there.
 To gain the support of Massachusetts Catholics to fight against the British, revolutionary leaders were forced to enact religious freedom for Catholics in 1780.

 After the Revolution ended in 1783, Pope Pius VI erected in 1784 the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation.
 Pius VI created the Diocese of Baltimore, the first diocese in the United States, to replace the prefecture apostolic in 1789.